 The 5E's is a framework for managing recreation on public land.
-It ensures that a balanced approach with a variety of elements from each of the 5E's are implemented to ensure the goals of Trails 4 Tomorrow and it’s members.
+It ensures that a balanced approach with a variety of elements from each of the 5E's are implemented to ensure the goals of Trails 4 Tomorrow and it’s supporters.

 The 5E's have been borrowed from the 4E's used by the National Off Highway Vehicle Conservation Council (NOHVCC) who have successfully used this framework to manage sustainable recreation on public land.

 Experience – Master trail planning that incorporates ecological, social, and trail sustainability while providing the experience Albertan's desire.